theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/erpconnect-api/erpconnect/ERPConnect.ClientProtocol.md

 RFC protocol, classic API

 Obsolete and not supported by SAP any more.
-Please use <xref href="ERPConnect.ClientProtocol.NWRFC" data-throw-if-not-resolved="false"></xref> instead.
+Please use `ERPConnect.ClientProtocol.NWRFC` instead.